holli-holzer/mechwarrior-online-starter/README.md

     MWOPassword = Y0urPassword

 Change "Y0urPassword" to whatever your password is.
+I realize this is a sensible topic.
+But the script is simple and it is easy for anyone with a bit of computer knowledge to verify it does nothing evil with your information.
+I've written the code as easy to understand as possible.
+So if you don't trust this, read [the code](https://github.com/holli-holzer/mechwarrior-online-starter/blob/master/start-mwo.ahk).

     MWOStartupTime = 13000